Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 ### How to create course
 To create a new discord channel for a course, use /create command followed by the course name.
 For example: "/create wepa".
 The /create command automatically creates three sub-channels for the course.
 The sub-channels are: announcements (text channel), general (text channel) and one voice channel.

+### How to create more text channels
+To create more text channels for a course, first join one of the existing text channels of the course.
+After joining general channel for example, use /newchannel command followed by the desired text channel name to create new text channel.

+To remove text channels use /removechannel command followed by the name of the text channel to be removed.
+The /removechannel command must also be used in one of the courses text channels, for example the general channel.
+Announcement or general channels can not be removed.

 ### How to make secret course
 Once the course is created, it can be made hidden.
 This means joining the course channel is only possible via link.
 To make a secret course use /hide command followed by the course name.
 For example: "/hide wepa".